-11.19 Benchmark Regulation
+11.20 Benchmark Regulation

-As at the date of this Prospectus, unless we state otherwise, where indices or benchmarks are used in a manner covered by the regulations they are provided by benchmark administrators who appear on the ESMA register of administrators and benchmarks (under Regulation (EU) 2016/1011, the "Benchmark Regulation").
+As at the date of this Prospectus, unless we state otherwise, where indices or benchmarks are used in a manner covered by the regulation they are provided by benchmark administrators who appear on the ESMA register of administrators and benchmarks (under Regulation (EU) 2016/1011, the "Benchmark Regulation").
 The Manager maintains a written plan setting out the actions that will be taken in the event of the benchmark materially changing or ceasing to be provided.

-11.20 Liquidity management tools
+11.21 Liquidity Management Tools